cubometa/autoaddtls/README.md

 # AutoAddTLS
 Cubometa AutoAddTLS automates enabling and configuring TLS, HSTS and related settings in an Apache server.

-## Features (projected)
+## Features
-* Enables the Apache SSL/TLS module.
+* Enable the Apache SSL/TLS module.
+* Install a new TLS certificate.

+## Projected features
-* Enables, modifies and disables the HSTS header.
+* Enable, modify and disable the HSTS header.
-* Enables, modifies and disables the HPKP header.
+* Enable, modify and disable the HPKP header.
+* Disable the Apache SSL/TLS module.
+* Remove an installed TLS certificate.

 ## Progress
-Currently it only prints the steps without doing them.
+The current version, version 1.0, should work correctly on recent Linux operating systems which have Apache 2 installed.